severalnines/docs/user-guide/dashboard.rst

 	- Oracle - MySQL Server by Oracle

 * **Version**
-	- Select the MySQL version.
+	- Select the MySQL version for new deployment.
 For Oracle, only 5.7 is supported.
 For Percona, 5.6 and 5.7 are available.
 If you choose MariaDB, only 10.1 is supported.

 * **Server Data Directory**
 	- Location of MySQL data directory.
 Default is ``/var/lib/mysql``.